Al Schwartz (producer): Early life

 Schwartz was born January 3, 1932, in Chicago, Illinois, where he attended Lowell Grammar School and Roosevelt High School.
-After graduating from Wright Junior College in 1951, he attended the University of Wisconsin.
+After graduating from Wright Junior College in 1951, he attended the University of Wisconsin–Madison.
 At the University of Wisconsin, Schwartz was a student in the first television class created at the university, president of the Entertainers Guild, served on the Executive Board of The Haresfoot Club, and appeared in Haresfoot show productions.

 Career

 After graduating from the University of Wisconsin in 1953 with a B.S. degree, Schwartz was hired in July by the then-new WKOW-TV, an ABC-affiliated television station in Madison, Wisconsin.
 At the station, he hosted two daily television shows: "Al's Pals," a children's show in the afternoon, and "Club 27," a late night show featuring University and professional talent.

-From 1954 through 1956, Schwartz served in the United States Army and was assigned to special services Armed Forces Far East to variety shows for officer and non-commissioned officer clubs.
+Schwartz was drafted into the United States Army in 1954 as a private and served until 1956.
+He was assigned to special services Armed Forces Far East to variety shows for officer and non-commissioned officer clubs.
 In 1955, he was designated as a liaison to Ed Sullivan, an American entertainment writer and television host.
 Part of his service involved introducing Sullivan to military and Japanese talent on Sullivan's trip to Tokyo that year.

-After his military tour of duty, Schwartz resumed his television career by joining WBBM-TV, a CBS owned-and-operated television station located in Chicago, Illinois.
+After his tour of duty in the army, Schwartz resumed his television career by joining WBBM-TV, a CBS owned-and-operated television station located in Chicago, Illinois.
 Initially hired in as a stage manager, Schwartz advanced through positions such as associate director, director, and producer.
 He was the stage manager for the historic first debate between Richard Nixon and John F. Kennedy in 1960.
 For the station, Schwartz directed Cyrano D'Bergerac and International Hour - American Jazz as well as documentaries such as Women in Prison and The Unwed Mother.
-He was nominated for an Emmy for directing the 1963 The Ghost of Mr Kicks with Oscar Brown, Jr. While in Chicago, Schwartz studied at The Second City, an improvisational comedy enterprise that originated in Chicago's Old Town neighborhood.
+He was nominated for an Emmy for directing the 1963 The Ghost of Mr Kicks with Oscar Brown, Jr. While in Chicago, Schwartz studied at The Second City, an improvisational comedy enterprise that originated in the Old Town, Chicago neighborhood.
 He also appeared as a stand-up comic at The Chesterfield Supper Club, The Black Orchid, the Gate of Horn, and the Small World with Bill Daily and Ann Elder.

 In October 1963, Schwartz married Jayne Boyd Knoerzer, one of the first two original Doublemint Twins.
 They went on to have three children.